Write a comment

 making Kazakh baursaks - photo step 14

-15. Lay out the blanks separately so they do not touch each other.
-Cover them with plastic wrap and leave for 10 minutes to rest.
+15. Lay out cut blanks separately (don't touch each other).
+Cover with plastic wrap; rest 10 minutes (final proof before frying).

 making Kazakh baursaks - photo step 15